Dneel004/SpotifyPlaylistMerge/README.md

 Before you use Spotify playlist merge you will have to get a new access code like in steps 1-6 If you would like to add on to the project you are more than welcome too.
+Things that need to be done:
+1) automatic refresh of token
+2) when a user signs in get the playlist and put them in the scroll down menu
+3) add a spot on the website that lets the user put their spotify user name so the api knows to use their playlist,songs,etc...
 Submit those pull request!

 ![](https://thumbs.gfycat.com/BetterAmpleHamster-max-1mb.gif)